DCLARKE23/SVG_editor_finalproject/README.md

 # SVG_editor_finalproject

 This is a simple Windows Forms app developed in C# which allows the user to draw a variety of shapes to create an SVG document.
+I developed this app for my final project

 The primary features as as follows:
   - Shape tool which supports Squares, Rectangles, Circles and Ellipses